Here at Le Cateau CP School, we believe in supporting all learners in order for them to make the most progress they possibly can.

-Mrs Bachini is a Higher Level Teaching Assistant supporting a number of children with their Literacy developments and delivers a number of programmes linked to phonics and reading.
-She works with a number of children supporting them with specific learning difficulties, phonological developments, speech and language and memory recall.
+Mrs Bachini, Mrs Hodgson and Mrs Porter are Higher Level Teaching Assistants supporting a number of children with their Literacy developments and deliver a number of programmes linked to phonics and reading.
+They work with a number of children supporting them with specific learning difficulties, phonological developments, speech and language and memory recall.

 We can also provide additional support for Parents through the deployment of a Service Pupil Champion.
-Mrs Nickie Young undertakes this role and works closely with parents and families to support pupils in their learning.
+Mrs Campbell is the Service Pupil Champion for North Yorkshire and was a former teacher and Service Pupil Lead at Le Cateau.
+She undertakes this role and works closely with parents and families to support pupils in their learning.
 She runs a range of "drop in" sessions, workshops on anxiety and the Parent First Aid programme.
 Please speak to the Office for further details.

 Le Cateau Community Primary School SEN Information Report